michael-betz/espirgbani_pio/README.md

   * `test_pattern`: if `true`, enters a LED panel test mode instead of normal operation
   * `tp_brightness`: brightness of the test pattern, from 1 to 127.
 Current draw gets ridiculous for the higher values
   * `is_clk_inverted`: if `false`, data changes on the rising clock edge.
 If `true`, data is stable on the rising clock edge (most panels need `true`)
-  * `column_swap`: if true, swap each pair of vertical columns
-  * `latch_offset`: when 0, latch row-data with last pixel.
-For positive / negative numbers the latching happens N clock cycles earlier / later.
-Shifts the image horizontally
-  * `extra_blank`: adds N additional delay cycles after latching before enabling the LEDs to prevent ghosting artifacts from one row to another
-  * `clkm_div_num`: sets the I2S clock divider from 1 to 128.
+  * `clkm_div_num`: sets the I2S clock divider from 2 to 128.
 Set it too high and get flicker, too low get ghost pixels.
 Flicker can be improved at the cost of color depth by reducing `BITPLANE_CNT` in `rgb_led_panel.h`.
-  `"clkm_div_num": 3` corresponds to a 10 MHz pixel clock
+  `"clkm_div_num": 4` corresponds to a 10 MHz pixel clock
   * `max_frame_rate`: the global maximum frame-rate limit in [Hz].
 The background shader is updated at this rate.
 If the value is too large, freertos will become unresponsive
+  * `is_gamma`: apply gamma correction to LED brightness
-  * `lock_frame_buffer`: when true, prevent tearing artifacts at the cost of choppier animation playback
+  * `is_locked`: stop screen updates while the clock numerals are written.
+Prevents tearing artifacts at the cost of a short freeze of the background shader

 ### `delays` section
 controls delays between random animations, color and font changes.